 assessment of your work, consisting of the proposed grade and the number of credits

 - CS-IT : Paniikki and Maari workstations

-- Arrange with supervisors to get an account in Triton
+- Arrange with your supervisor to get an account in Triton if needed

 - Aalto Jupyter installation http://scicomp.aalto.fi/aalto/jupyterhub.html